ssjshields/GEC/README.md

 This fix will not work if the theme name mismatches the folder name you created.

 The folder/zip/mod management name is not relevant to the actual theme name.

-This collection of files essentially tricks the application into working again.

 &nbsp;